VirgilSecurity/virgil-purekit-go/README.md

 ## Usage Examples

-### Enroll User passw0rd
+### Enroll User Record

-Use this flow to create a new passw0rd record for a user in your DB.
+Use this flow to create a new passw0rd's `record` in your DB for a user.

-> Remember, if you already have a database with user passwords, you don't have to wait until a user logs in to your system to implement Passw0rd.
-You can go through your database and enroll user passw0rd at any time.
+> Remember, if you already have a database with user passwords, you don't have to wait until a user logs in into your system to implement Passw0rd technology.
+You can go through your database and enroll (create) a user's `record` at any time.

-So, in order to create passw0rd for a new database or an available one, go through the following operations:
+So, in order to create a `record` for a new database or available one, go through the following operations:
-- Take user's **password** (or its hash or whatever you use) and pass it into the `EnrollAccount` function in SDK on your Server side.
+- Take a user's **password** (or its hash or whatever you use) and pass it into the `EnrollAccount` function in a SDK on your Server side.
-- Passw0rd SDK will send a request to passw0rd service to get enrollment.
+- Passw0rd SDK will send a request to Passw0rd Service to get enrollment.
-- Then, passw0rd SDK will create user's passw0rd **record**.
-You need to store this unique user's `record` (recordBytes or recordBase64 format) in your database in an associated column.
+- Then, Passw0rd SDK will create a user's `record`.
+You need to store this unique user's `record` in your database in associated column.

 ```go
 package main